 Students are given the opportunity to test out once each calendar year.
-The day to test out of classes for the 2023-2024 school year will be Friday, April 21, 2023
+Testing out will occur in April 2025.

-Students requesting to test out, must complete a Request to Test Out Form and have it turned into the principal's office on or before March 21, 2023.
+Students requesting to test out, must complete a Request to Test Out Form and have it turned into the Principal's office.

-NCAA ELGIBILITY CENTER QUICK REFERENCE GUIDE
+NCAA ELIGIBILITY CENTER QUICK REFERENCE GUIDE